 For full details of times and prices please visit their website, these are only a snapshot.

 Honestly, I find for the amount of time you spend looking round the price is prohibitively expensive and I simply would not ever visit unless I had a voucher.
-Thankfully there is always a voucher to be found.
+Thankfully there is always a voucher to be found which makes it an affordable day out.

-Even spending time looking at everything we are normally round in around an hour, maybe a little more.
+Even spending time looking at everything we are normally round in around an hour, maybe a little more if we stop for a play on the pirate ship.
 The ticket does let you pop in and out all day but in reality you’re unlikely to go in more than twice.

 We do always go back though.
 I love seeing Seals and Otters and L adores the fish and that he can explore and go in and out of some of the displays.